rollerworks/search/Resources/doc/Doctrine/orm/index.rst

                 /* ... */
                 'doctrine' => array(
                     'orm' => array(
+                        'wherebuilder' => array(
                             // Enable auto generating of classes
                             // Note: factories.fieldset.auto_generate must be enabled for this to work.
                             'auto_generate' => true,

                             // Default Doctrine ORM entity manager, this is the entity manager "name"
                             // not the entity manager service reference.
-                        'default_entity_manager' => '%doctrine.default_entity_manager%',
+                            'default_entity_manager' => '%doctrine.default_entity_manager%'
+                        )
                     ),
                 ),
             ),